-A network vulnerability assessment is a way for your organisation to identify vulnerabilities in your network that a hacker could use to exploit to cause serious harm to your organisation.
-The process involves having a look at your public facing infrastructure, and then a look at what is present in your internal network.
+A network vulnerability assessment is a way for your organisation to assess the strength of the security of a particular network.
+It helps identify possible security vulnerabilities and loopholes in your network that a hacker could use to exploit and cause serious harm to your organisation.
+The process involves examining your public facing infrastructure, and what is present in your internal network.

-An external assessment involves our Ethical Hackers taking a look at your network from the outside looking in, the same way a cyber criminal would view your organisation.
+An external assessment involves our Ethical Hackers looking at your network from the outside looking in, the same way a cybercriminal would view your organisation.
 Our team will map out your public facing network, and any services that can be detected.
 This information can be used to identify vulnerabilities that hackers would use to attempt to break into your network.
-Our team will produce a report highlighting these vulnerabilities, and make recommendations on how to mitigate risk and increase resilience.
+Our team will produce a report highlighting these vulnerabilities and make recommendations on how to mitigate risk and increase resilience.

 If you would like to book a cyber security assessment or would just like to find out more, please e-mail [email protected] or call 01786 447 441.